lilitmovsisyan/Violin-Scale-Practice/README.md

-# Violin-Scale-Practice
+#VIOLIN SCALE GENERATOR
 Randomly generates musical scales with bowings

+To run:
+$ python violin_scale_generator/violin_scale_generator.py

 The aim of the application is to help violin students practice their scales by generating a random scale out of the user's set of scales and bowing patterns.

 The program is currently able to:

-- request username input;
+- request username input (currently accepts users 'lilit', 'beginner', and 'test');
 - call up that user's set of scales and bowings (the scales they are familiar with);
 - generate a random scale (with bowing pattern) out of that set;
 - if the user requests, the program will continue to generate scales until all scale/bowing variations have been generated, and then loop through again (randomly) until user stops requesting.